LkHepokoski/SQLProject-main/README.md

 To run the application, follow these steps:
 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
+3. Setup your MySQL DB and run the insertion file.
+4. Configure your connection settings in api and caller files.
+5. Ensure your ports are the same connection and use node to connect.
+6. Run the api and open the login.html view.
+7. The program should be running functionally.

 ## How to use the application